Ramanujan Bigraphs: Introduction

-A major interest in the adjacency spectrum of a graph comes from the notion of \emph{expanders} - graphs of bounded degree whose adjacency eigenvalues are of small magnitude.
-Such graphs have connectedness and pseudorandom properties which are extremely useful: see \cite{Lub10,HLW06,Lub12} for extensive surveys on expanders in mathematics and computer science.
-Ramanujan graphs stand out as asymptotically optimal: the Alon-Boppana theorem \cite{LPS88,Nil91} states that for any $\varepsilon<2\sqrt{k}$, there is no infinite family of $(k\!+\!1)$-regular graphs for which all \emph{nontrivial} adjacency eigenvalues satisfy $\left|\lambda\right|\leq\varepsilon$ (the trivial eigenvalues are by definition $\pm(k+1)$).
+Ramanujan graphs were motivated by the search for \textit{expanders}, graphs with nontrivial eigenvalues of small magnitude, which have many applications in mathematics and computer science (see \cite{HLW06,Lub12}).
+The Alon-Boppana theorem \cite{LPS88,Nil91} states that (regular) Ramanujan graphs are spectrally optimal: it says that for any $\varepsilon>0$, there is no infinite family of $(k\!+\!1)$-regular graphs with all nontrivial eigenvalues bounded by $2\sqrt{k}-\varepsilon$.